A 70th Birthday Letter

 Hope with daughter, Kaydence.

-I want to first thank John and Mark for taking a few days off, John driving down with his sweet girlfriend, Lacey, while Mark flew down so he could get back within two days to meet other promises.
+I want to first thank John and Mark for taking a few days off, John driving down while Mark flew down so he could get back within two days to commit to other promises.

 As I write this, our Hopie is with child and was not expected to be able to attend with three weeks left before the birth of her second child, while also being responsible for a very active daughter of three.